DaoCloud/DaoCloud-docs/docs/en/docs/mspider/install/offline-upgrade.md

         5. Your container registry username
         6. Your container registry password

-1. Execute the command to synchronize the images.
+1. Run the command to synchronize the images.

     ```bash
     ~ charts-syncer sync --config load-image.yaml